elsampsa/valkka-examples/docs/_build/html/_sources/intro.rst.txt

 The Project
 -----------

+In Valkka, the "streaming pipeline" from IP cameras to decoders and to the GPU has been completely re-thinked and written from scratch:

+- No dependencies on external libraries or x window extensions (we use only glx)
+- Everything is pre-reserved in the system memory and in the GPU.
+During streaming, frames are pulled from pre-reserved stacks
+- OpenGL pixel buffer objects are used for texture video streaming (in the future, we will implement fish-eye projections)
+- Customized queueing and presentation algorithms
+- etc., etc.

 Valkka is in alpha stage.
 Even so, you can do lot of stuff with it - at least all the things we have promised here in the intro.

 Repositories are organized as follows: